0xpaladinsecurity/zexecutor/README.md

 The code within this repository can serve as a useful reference to anyone building a real executor, and illustrates that anyone *can* build such an executor.

+## Design specification
+Though the ZEXecutor aims to be simple, there are still a few files in the repository.
+We'll guide you through them here:

+The ZExecutor splits the executor's responsibility in two roles:
+- Event provisioning (listening for events on source chains)
+- Event execution (executing them on the destination chains)

+This division of responsibility makes so much sense that within a production environment, you would almost certainly decide to split these roles into their own applications, which only communicate via a database or messaging bus.

+We've implemented each of these roles with [Viem](https://viem.sh/) as the web3 library, however, using ethers or web3.js would work just as well.
+The [ViemProvider](./src/providers/viemprovider.ts) is therefore responsible for monitoring a source chain continuously for `PacketSent` events, which are emitted whenever a message gets sent through an endpoint.
+Whenever such a message is sent, the provider will validate that our executor actually got paid (as its possible that this message was for another executor).
+This validation has to be done with extreme care as a transaction may contain multiple messages and bad validation logic would allow multiple messages in a transaction to get executed while only one of them paid the executor.
+The `processLog` function within the [ViemProvider](./src/providers/viemprovider.ts) is therefore a great function for you to look at if you want to learn how to actually validate that your executor got paid.
+The algorithm boils down to looking back at any logs preceding `PacketSent`, looking for an `ExecutorPaid` event, and giving up as soon as a previous `PacketSent` is reached.
+The executor payment needs to be carefully validated as well, as to avoid a fake event being detected.

+Once an event is validated by the provider, it will forward it to the [ZExecutor](./src/zexecutor.ts) sorting function, which simply adds it to the execution queue of the [ViemExecutor](./src/executors/viemexecutor.ts) of the destination chain.

+Each [ViemExecutor](./src/executors/viemexecutor.ts) has an execution queue that it continuously processes.
+New messages get put at the back of this queue while the executor processes them in a FIFO manner.
+Once a message has enough DVN attestations, the executor will commit the verification of that message on the destination chain.
+Afterwards, it will actually execute the message.

+To verify these two separate states (commitable and executable), view function contracts deployed by LayerZero are used.
+These utility contracts provide a useful view function that returns the current state of any message on the destination chains.

+Once a message is fully executed, it's popped from the execution queue.
+However, whenever further processing is required, that message gets pushed back to the end of the queue for re-trial.

 ## What does the ZExecutor not do?

 As of now, the ZExecutor does not support any of the following: